markreha/cloudapp/README.md

 The PhpDoc for the entire application can be found [here](http://htmlpreview.github.com/?https://github.com/markreha/cloudworkshop/blob/master/sdk/docs/phpdoc/index.html)

+The PhpDoc for the entire application can be found <a href="http://htmlpreview.github.com/?https://github.com/markreha/cloudworkshop/blob/master/sdk/docs/phpdoc/index.html" target="_blank">here</a>

 Building
 --------
 The instructions for building the IoT Services Reference application can be found [here](https://github.com/markreha/cloudworkshop/blob/master/sdk/docs/development/README.md).